Relationship Challenges in Calgary: When Connection Feels Out of Reach

 Sometimes the changes are sudden, like a major life event or betrayal.
 Other times, they’re subtle — small moments of disconnection that build up over months or years until you hardly recognize your relationship anymore.

-Signs Your Relationship May Be Struggling
+Signs Your Relationship May Benefit From Therapy

-Frequent arguments that never seem to get resolved
+Frequent arguments that never get resolved

-Emotional distance or lack of intimacy
+Emotional distance or withdrawal

-Avoidance — of hard conversations, time together, or shared activities
+Avoidance of hard conversations or shared activities

 It’s Not Always About “Big Problems”